 Bitmovin’s Teststreams from the Most Popular Encoders and Streaming Servers

 As part of our demo section, we provide a wide range of test-streams from the most popular encoders and streaming servers on the market to ensure compatibility and integration.
 We also provide our test live-streams that showcase time-shift/DVR functionalities and that are produced by our Bitmovin encoding service.
 You can also find High-Frame-Rate (HFR) content, as well as MPEG-CENC compliant Microsoft PlayReady, Apple Fairplay, Adobe PrimeTime, or Google Widevine content.

 Our demonstration page shows you how to test your own stream with the Bitmovin Player.
 Similarly, we can give you some insights and demos on encoding.
 You can also find our DRM test player useful when you start working on your protected content.

 University Klagenfurt, ITEC: DASH Dataset

 The ITEC: DASH Dataset was the first MPEG-DASH dataset available, and is consistently getting updated with the current status of MPEG-DASH.
 Today, the ITEC research department has expanded to its own unique research wing called ATHENA Labs.
 The DASH dataset contain full-movie-length content in up to 15 different quality representations with resolution up to 1080p.
 The content is available in different segment length versions from 1 to 15 seconds.
-As mentioned in our blog post on the optimal segment length, that is an important parameter in adaptive streaming systems.
+This is an important parameter in adaptive streaming systems.